titaniummachine1/Weapon_Manager/README.md

 - run lmaobox beta

 # (if you don't have Beta)
-- create .bat file in same directory as lmaobox.exe you downloaded
+- create `.bat` file in same directory as lmaobox.exe you downloaded
 - rightclick and click edit
-- put inside start "Lmaobox file name:.exe -beta
+- put inside start `Lmaobox file name`:.exe -beta
 - save file
 - run.